knative/serving/docs/spec/normative_examples.md

       ...
 ```

-Upon the creation of the configuration, the system will create a new
+Upon the creation of the configuration, the configuration controller
-Revision, generating its name, and applying the spec and metadata from
+will create a new Revision, generating its name, and applying the spec
-the configuration, as well as new metadata labels:
+and metadata from the configuration, as well as new metadata labels:

 ```http
 GET /apis/elafros.dev/v1alpha1/namespaces/default/revisions/abc